josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why">

 **Why**? <br />
-A lazy loaded feature module that imports that shared module will make its own copy of the service and likely have undesirable results.
+A lazy loaded feature module that imports that shared module will make an associated copy of the service and likely have undesirable results.

 </div>

 <div class="s-why-last">

 **Why**? <br />
-You don't want each module to have its own separate instance of singleton services.
+You do not want each module to have an associated separate instance of singleton services.
 Yet there is a real danger of that happening if the `SharedModule` provides a service.

 </div>